 - Multiple Vehicle Crash.
 Vehicle pileups are common crashes on the highway when there are clusters of cars together.
 These are dangerous because there can be more than one collision.

 - Side-Impact.
-This is also known as a “T-bone” crash, which is when the broadside of the vehicle is hit by another.
+This is also known as a “T-bone” crash, which is when a car hits the broadside of another vehicle.
 Intersections are usually the place where these occur, and they put passengers in the car especially at risk.

 - Side Swipe.
-When cars are traveling parallel to each other, they may drift together and collide.
+When cars are traveling parallel to each other, they may drift together and collide as a result.
 At low speeds, the damage may be cosmetic, but at higher speeds, the collision may make one or both vehicles spin out of control.

 - Rear-End.
-When a driver is distracted or doesn’t brake in time, they can hit the rear-end of the vehicle in front of them.
-Unfortunately, this is a common issue because of cellphone-related distracted driving and the impact can cause whiplash.
+When a distracted driver doesn’t brake in time, they can hit the rear-end of the vehicle in front of them.
+Unfortunately, this is a common issue because of cellphone-related distracted driving.
+Whiplash is a possibility.

 - Hit-and-Run.
-Drivers are supposed to stop, provide medical assistance if needed, and exchange insurance and contact information after an accident.
+Drivers should stop, provide medical assistance if needed, and exchange insurance and contact information after an accident.
 Failure to remain at the scene is a crime called a hit-and-run.